 What to Expect During Your Laser Eye Surgery

 Many people feel nervous before they undergo laser eye surgery.
+They may have questions like, “Are you awake during LASIK?” and “How long will the procedure take?”
 Fortunately, there is no need to be worried.
 This surgery is performed about 700,000 times a year in the United States.
 In the few decades since it has become routine, laser eye surgery has become a safe and dependable way to correct your vision.
+But what happens during laser eye surgery?

-Still, many people want to know what they should expect before they go in for their laser surgery.
-What can they anticipate before, during, and after their procedure?
+It’s understandable that many people want to know what they should expect before they go in for their laser surgery.
+Knowing what happens can be especially helpful for patients who are nervous and wondering how to stay calm during LASIK.
+So, what can you anticipate before, during, and after your procedure?
+Read on to get the information you need to feel informed and ready for your LASIK surgery.

 Before you decide on laser eye surgery